codio/knowledge/source/instructors/authoring/assessments/fill-in-blanks.rst

 - **Show Possible Values** - Toggle to display possible options for the correct answer:

-  - For free- text questions, blank fields are available for the student to enter the correct answer.
+  - For free text questions, blank fields are available for the student to enter the correct answer.
   - For drop-down questions, all the correct values (anything within the `<<< >>>` chevrons) are provided in each of the answer positions in a randomized order.
 You can also add incorrect answers (one per line).

 .. image:: /img/guides/distractors.png